 Camelot Education’s commitment to the academic and social successes of its students is rooted in a foundation of compassion, patience, and dedication from its staff.
 Through the efforts of its educators across the country, Camelot excels in reengaging and preparing students for success in K-12 and beyond.

-Camelot Academy of Escambia County, a K-12 school in Pensacola, Florida, reengages at-risk students with a focus on trauma-informed care, practices that promote a culture of safety, empowerment, and healing.
+Camelot Academy of Escambia County, a K-12 school in Pensacola, Florida, reengages vulnerable students with a focus on trauma-informed care, practices that promote a culture of safety, empowerment, and healing.
 This practice begins by understanding that a young person’s negative behavior can be an expression of how that child is responding to external triggers which negatively impact them, such as home, neighborhood, school, or exposure to crime, poverty, and hunger.

 “It’s very important to understand the students who come to us and that each is experiencing a different level of trauma,” said Julia Venturi, director of student services.
 “Some of our children come from homes where drug use or alcoholism is, or was, prevalent.
 Some of them may have been homeless.
 Trauma-informed care helps us to help them overcome the damages of those experiences and show them that they can excel in life.
 Trauma-informed care is an evidenced-based means of looking at the student’s overall development and understanding the number one, unique risk factor for that student.
 We recognize that the youths we serve might have experienced several traumatic events in their lives that inhibit their ability to learn.”

 Camelot Academy of Escambia County provides an avenue for remediation and acceleration for students experiencing disciplinary violations.
 Students in this program were referred by their home campus to improve their behavior, attendance, and academics.